7LPdWcaW/GrowTracker-Android/README.md

 The app uses a simple JSON structure to store all the data about the plants that can be found in `/sdcard/Android/data/me.anon.grow/files/plants.json`.
 All photos taken in the app are stored in `/sdcard/DCIM/GrowTracker/` in the corresponding plant id folder. `NOTE`: Photos will **not** show in any gallery app and will only be accessible through GrowTracker, or other **file** browser apps such as `ESFile Explorer`

 The structure is very simple.
 Note: date timestamps are all unix timestamps from 1/1/1970 in milliseconds.
 All objects in arrays are in date order, where index 0 is the oldest and index (size - 1) is the newest.

-## Prerequisites

-Lombok is required for this project before you are able to compile.
-You can install it by going to `preferences->plugins->browse repositories->lombok plugin`

 ### Plant object